The Fram Centre

 Melting of sea ice in the Arctic greatly impacts the global climate.
 This flagship focuses on social and management challenges to fisheries, shipping and petroleum-related activities.
 New challenges and technological solutions pertaining to rescue and oil spill response are addressed.

-Research in this programme will address the multiple ways climate change impacts the physical conditions of fjords and coasts and how, in turn, habitats and food supply are affected.
+Research in this programme address the multiple ways climate change impacts the physical conditions of fjords and coasts and how, in turn, habitats and food supply are affected.

 Climate change reinforces the importance of filling the gaps in our understanding of the distribution of pollutants in the Arctic and their effects on ecosystems and human health.
 This flagship programme also addresses the need for this knowledge to be incorporated in international agreements and processes.